Thein Maung: The Thirty Comrades

-Before the formation of the Burmese Army and Thirty Comrades, Thakin Mya, Thakin Kodaw Hmaing, Ba Lwin and others chose to lead Thakin Aung San to fight against the British in 1939.
+Before the formation of the Burmese Army and Thirty Comrades, Thakin Mya, Kodaw Hmaing, Ba Lwin and others chose to lead Aung San to fight against the British in 1939.
 Colonel Suzuki Keiji arrived in Burma in May 1940 and met secretly with Maung, Hmaing, Mya, and Lwin in September.
-He helped Thakin Aung San and Thakin Hla Myaing to reach the Japanese military headquarters in Taipei (now Taiwan) from Amoi, and also helped them get to Japan via Taipei.
+He helped Aung San and Hla Myaing to reach the Japanese military headquarters in Taipei (now Taiwan) from Amoi, and also helped them get to Japan via Taipei.

-Japan-Burma Friendship Society Dr. Thein Maung arranged for communication between Thakin Aung San and Colonel Suzuki Keiji.
-He was the main supporter of the Thirty Comrades led by Thakin Aung San and their main facilitator for military training in Japan.
+Japan-Burma Friendship Society Dr. Thein Maung arranged for communication between Aung San and Colonel Suzuki Keiji.
+He was the main supporter of the Thirty Comrades led by Aung San and their main facilitator for military training in Japan.

-Because of his actions, many people say that "The beginning of the Thirty Comrades was Dr. Thein Maung".

 Recognition

 In February 1943, he visited Japan at the invitation of the Japanese government.
 He was awarded the Tat Naywun Order by Hirohito, the 124th emperor of Japan.

 Personal life

 Thein Maung married Daw Khin Khin Latt, the daughter of Min Htin Hla Kyaw Khaung, who was the Graduate Artillery Minister during the reign of King Thibaw Min.
 Together, they had a daughter, Daw Khin Thein.